What happens at the first counselling or treatment session?

 Just the one, or a few, empathic counselling and treatment sessions may be all you need to help you gain the clarity or make the changes you are looking for.

-Long term therapy over one to three years is sometimes required for fundamental and lasting change, and I offer this where needed.
+Long term therapy over one to five years is sometimes required for fundamental and lasting change of more serious mental health disorders, and I offer this where needed.
 Long term therapy can be very helpful where there are serious developmental (childhood or family of origin) or chronic experiences that have created debilitating and disruptive trauma/anxiety/dissociative conditions or personality problems/disorders for you.